degi/talas/README.md

 # TALAS Toolkit
-Trees and Agroforestry to Leverage Agroecosystem Service
+Trees and Agroforestry to Leverage Agroecosystem Services